LoadingByte/JTimber/README.md

 =======

 JTimber is a framework that supports the creation of complex Java object trees by introducing concepts like object parent storage.
-More information can be found on the [wiki page](http://quartercode.com/wiki/JTimber).
+More information and downloads can be found on the [wiki page](http://quartercode.com/wiki/JTimber).

 License
 -------